Guitarists technique practice

 Technical Work for the Long Term

-Technical Work.
+Technical Guitar Work.
 Yeah I know, who has the time right?
 Whether you’re a complete beginner or a seasoned pro, every musician can benefit from regular technical workouts.
 I have seen the results first hand both in my students and my own playing.
 Working on the technical aspects of your playing will make everything else you play feel easier in comparison.

 If you’re in a cover band and have a large setlist to maintain, a regular technical workout will keep your fingers moving, build up endurance and make even the hardest passages easier over time.
 If you’re a composer or work primarily on original music these routines will keep your hands in shape in a shorter amount of time compared to a band rehearsal or short 45-60 minute show.